Azure/functions-action/README.md

   }
 ```
 3. Copy and paste the json response from above Azure CLI to your GitHub Repository > Settings > Secrets > Add a new secret > **AZURE_RBAC_CREDENTIALS**
 4. Use [Windows DotNet Function App RBAC](https://github.com/Azure/actions-workflow-samples/blob/master/FunctionApp/windows-dotnet-functionapp-on-azure-rbac.yml) template as a reference to build your workflow in `.github/workflows/` directory.
+Ensure that you use `azure/login` action and that you _are not_ using the `publish-profile` parameter
 5. Change variable values in `env:` section according to your function app.
 6. Commit and push your project to GitHub repository, you should see a new GitHub workflow initiated in **Actions** tab.